Covisint/samples/http-api-clients/registration-scenario.md

 </dependency>
 ```

-We will also need the authn SDKs to create password account for the person, so pull those in as well.
+We will also need the authn SDK to create password account for the person, so pull those in as well.

 ```xml
 <dependency>